Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **Centralized Service Worker:** The MV3 Service Worker acts as the central hub, managing connections, processing data, and coordinating events.
 -  **Event-Driven:** An internal `EventBus` facilitates decoupled communication between Service Worker components.
 -  **Room-Based Subscriptions:** Data processing and storage (like chat messages) are scoped to specific "Rooms" (e.g., a Twitch channel's chat feed), identified by a `RoomIdentifier`.
--  **Client-Defined Emote Scopes:** Clients generate unique `emoteScopeId`s (GUID/ULID) to group rooms that should share the exact same set of emote contexts.
+-  **Client-Defined Session Scopes:** Clients generate unique `emoteScopeId`s (GUID/ULID) to group rooms that should share the exact same set of emote contexts.
+This is referred to as a "Session Scope".
 -  **Contextual Emote Fetching & Lifecycle:** Emotes are fetched based on specific `EmoteFetchRequest`s (defining an emote source/context like "global 7TV" or "Kick channel emotes").
 The `EmoteLifecycleManager` tracks which active scopes need which requests, ensuring resources (provider subscriptions) are active only when necessary via reference counting based on unique `emoteContextKey`s derived from requests.
 -  **Efficient Resource Usage:** Avoids redundant provider subscriptions and processing when multiple rooms/tabs require the same emote sources.
 -  **Extensibility:** Designed to easily add support for new platforms, emote providers, or features.